Drishti-Chauhan/AERO62520-Robotic-Systems-Design-Project/README.md

 ```
 leo_robotic
-├── img                          This file include some design imgs about this project.
+├── img                          This folder include some design imgs about this project.
-├── ros_leo_description          This file include some basic code for robot model.
+├── ros_leo_description          This folder include some basic code for robot model.
-├── ros_leo_sensor               This file include the code and example pics for analysising the sensor date.
+├── ros_leo_sensor               This folder include the code and example pics for analysising the sensor date.
-├── ros_leo_demos                This file include how to navigate the robotic in world.
+├── ros_leo_demos                This folder include how to navigate the robotic in world.
-├── test                         Test for code.
+├── test                         This is the test file for code.
 ├── INSTALL.md                   This file include the package needed to be downloaded for this project.
-└── README.md                    This readme file.
+└── README.md                    This is the readme file.
 ```

 # Contributing